 Summer Lab is the extension of the Laboratory Schools’ mission into the summer months and to the community at large.
 We remain governed by standards of behavior developed and maintained by the Schools for the safety, comfort, and enthusiastic engagement of all students.
 The following documents are taken from the Laboratory School's standards of behavior as stated in divisional handbooks.

-If a student will be late or absent from school, the student's parent or guardian should contact the Summer Lab Office by 8:30 a.m.
-You can contact the Summer Lab Office by phone at 773 834-7766 or send an email to firstname.lastname@example.org Should the Summer School Office not receive notification of a student's absence by 9:00 a.m., a representative will contact the student's parent or guardian by phone.
+Timely notice regarding changes in attendance is essential to the safety and comfort of students participating in Summer Lab.
+If a student will be late or absent from school, it must be reported via the Summer Lab Absence Report accessible below by 8:30 a.m.
+Should the Summer School Office not receive notification of a student's absence by 9:00 a.m., a representative will contact the student's parent or guardian by phone.
+Also note that repeated unreported absences may result in the assessment of a fee.

 Of additional importance for High School students taking classes for credit: your class will have an attendance policy that must be adhered to in order for you to receive credit.

-Late Day (3:00 pm - 5:30 pm) program offers students a safe, supervised environment to gather, rest, and play after summer programs.
+The Late Day program offers students a safe, supervised environment to gather, rest, and play after summer programs.
 Please observe pick-up times accurately; staff cannot look after children outside of these hours.
 Pick-up after 5:40 pm will result in a fine of $100 along with the possible discontinuation of the program without refund.

-Children may be dropped off at school starting at 8:15 a.m.
+Children may be dropped off at school starting 15 minutes prior to the beginning of programs.
 Staff will be at the curbside to assist children exiting vehicles.
 Parents are asked not to exit the vehicles while in the carline as this disrupts the flow of traffic.
 Parents should remain in the vehicle and allow staff to open doors for children.
 All children must exit the vehicle on the side of the curb.

-At Earl Shapiro Hall, the car line is in the school driveway.
+At Earl Shapiro Hall, the car line is in the school driveway beginning at 8:00 a.m.
 Enter at the north end only from southbound Stony Island Avenue, and proceed to the south doorway.

-At the Historic Campus, the car line operates along 59th Street.
+At the Historic Campus, the car line operates along 59th Street beginning at 8:15 a.m.
 Cars should pull up to the Blaine Hall entrance to drop off children.

 For the afternoon carline pick-up, children will be brought to you.
 Pull up as cars ahead of you move away.
 Do not open car doors until stopped at the curb.
 Parents should be prepared to operate seat belts to buckle your child into the vehicle, as staff is not allowed to do this.